aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-25-power-of-akka-streams.md

 Since Akka 2.6 version there is no need for *ActorMaterilzer* because a default materializer is now provided out of the box if implicit *ActorSystem* is available.

 Akka Streams API provides us a builder pattern syntax to chain source, flow, and sink components in order to create a graph.
-IMHO it's better to use it than creating separate components and then connectin them.
+IMHO it's better to use it than creating separate components and then connecting them.
 Our stream processing app can be rewritten to look like this:

 ```scala
 object Main extends App {